Kyriosity/use-dev/README+/techniques/README+/circuitry/README.md

 + Markup is friendlier for comprehension.

-+ sharing. impulse to of elements. invert, muktilingual trim are obvious
++ sharing. impulse to of elements. invert, multilingual trim are obvious

 declarative is plus

-Design-first will create a test structure friendly for exploration and introduction of applications and features (even for non-developers).
+Design-first will create a test structure that is friendly for exploration and introduction of applications and features (even for non-developers).

 🛑 Overengineering